guideAuthorization

 # Token endpoint

-An endpoint created by a customer which returns token.
-It needs to be created by customers and placed in the customers application.
-Thanks to that, a customer has a full ability to control the user data and privileges sent.
+An endpoint created by a customer which returns a token.
+It needs to be created by customers and placed in the customers’ application.
+Thanks to that, a customer has the full ability to control the user data and privileges sent.

-You can read more about token endpoint in the Token endpoint article.
+You can read more about the token endpoint in the Token endpoint guide.

 # Token

 It is returned from a Token endpoint.
-In a payload it contains all user data and roles and permissions of the user to a given document.
+In the payload, it contains all user data and roles and permissions of the user to a given document.
 Based on a sub property of the token, the usage of the application is billed.

-You can read more about tokens and its generation in a dedicated section.
+You can read more about tokens and their generation in a dedicated section.